gabetucker2/nifti-visualizer/README.md

   3) `numpy`
   4) `matplotlib`

-F) Run dimView.py from your command prompt (PowerShell or CMD)
+F) Run dimView.py from your command prompt (e.g., `cd MASTERFOLDERLOCATION`, then `py dimView.py` from PowerShell or CMD)

 With any questions, please contact `tucker.854@osu.edu`